-Welcome to Projector Reviews 9th annual Best Education Projectors Report – originally our Best Classroom Projectors Report.
+Welcome to Projector Reviews 10th Annual Best Education Projectors Report – originally named our Best Classroom Projectors Report.

-This page is designed to touch on a lot of aspects of this report in order to help you take best advantage of the full report, and where to find the things you are looking for.
-For most of you, scanning this and the next page, rather than trying to absorb everything, will make the most sense.
+This page is designed to provide a heads up as to what is within this report in order to help you take best advantage of it.
+It is also intended to help you to find the things you are looking for.

-The goal of this Education Projector Report remains essentially unchanged.
+The goal of this Education Projector Report remains unchanged over the years.
 It is more about providing insights to what is currently available to schools, both K-12 and higher education, than attempting to find a single or several, “best” projectors for everyone (no such thing exists).
 Many years back, this report only covered K12.

 Ultimately, there is no single “best” projector, because there is so much variation in what requirements are needed for a particular location, use, and support: price, resolution, placement flexibility, picture quality, networking, wireless, etc. Every installation has different requirements.
 We hand out awards to those with superior performance and value for their capabilities.